| 2.6.1 Retailing is a major industry with particular

 - to identify areas within which shopping and related

-uses will be the priority form of development;
+uses will be the priority form of development; - to provide opportunities for non-shopping uses essential

 to the economy, vitality and attraction of town centres; and